MissVeronica/UM-Events-Trace-Log/README.md

 6. Provider
 7. Priority role
 8. Roles

+Reload the page with the shortcode to follow actual redirects.

 ## Installation
 Install by downloading the ZIP file and install as a new Plugin,